MrLever/MrLever.github.io/index.md

 layout: default
 ---
 # What's going on here?
-Below you will find summaries of and links to the projects I am most proud of.
+Below you will find a portfolio of projects I have made or contributed to.
+Summaries of and links to the projects are provided.

 # Projects